RemcoVanDeelen/Destined-2022/Guide.md

 - Stamina \[passive]

-      Increases the players maximum stamina stat by 5 while equipped.
+      Increases the players maximum stamina statistic by 5 while equipped.
       Cannot be used in combat.
       Cool-down: N/A